alfonsosiciliano/nsysctl/README.md

 **Features**

  * get or set the system state at runtime,
- * output is explicitly indicated by the options,
+ * handle an object up to CTL\_MAXNAME levels,
+ * print the right object also with an empty level name,
- * new options to show the properties of a parameter,
+ * options to show the properties of a parameter,
+ * output explicitly indicated by the options,
- * the options are not mutually exclusive,
+ * options not mutually exclusive,
  * output via libxo in human and machine readable formats,
- * isolated code to manage "opaque values" (opaque.c),
+ * isolated code to manage opaque values,
- * some string value is parsed to show structured output (special\_value.c),
+ * some string value is parsed to show structured output,
- * handle an OID up to CTL\_MAXNAME levels,
+ * avoid non-primitive data types hardcode via libnv,
- * print the right object also with a NULL-level name.
+ * debug without recompiling the kernel with SYSCTL\_DEBUG.

 **Installation**

-To install the port [sysutils/nsysctl](https://www.freshports.org/sysutils/nsysctl)
+To install the port [sysutils/nsysctl](https://www.freshports.org/sysutils/nsysctl):

     # cd /usr/ports/sysutils/nsysctl/ && make install clean